irsyadnb/driver-monitoring-websocket/README.md

 Websocket server for driver monitoring.

 # How to run
+0. Make the `.env` file by copying duplicating from the `.env.example` file.

 1. Create a virtual environment: <br/> ```python -m venv venv```

 2. Activate the virtual environment: